Styling Guides

 When scalp buildup becomes visible at the hairline, or the style won't hold regardless of refresh techniques, it is time to book again.
 Schedule your blowout at The Look Hair Salon and ask your stylist which home products will best extend your specific hair type's style.

-A professional blowout typically lasts three to five days with proper care.
-Fine hair tends to lose volume fastest, while thick or coarse hair can hold a blowout for up to seven days.
+A professional blowout typically lasts three to five days with proper care, and up to seven days on thick or coarse hair.
+Fine hair tends to lose volume fastest.
 Night-one dry shampoo and a silk pillowcase are the two habits with the largest impact on longevity.

 Washing removes the blowout entirely.
 Dry shampoo replaces water for three to five days.
 When the scalp genuinely needs cleansing, a new blowout will be needed to restore the style.

 A lightweight, powder-based dry shampoo works best.
-Apply it to the roots before bed rather than in the morning so it absorbs overnight and leaves no visible residue by morning.
-Avoid heavy aerosol formulas that can leave white cast or build up quickly on the scalp.
+Apply it to the roots before bed rather than in the morning so it absorbs overnight and leaves no visible residue.
+Avoid heavy aerosol formulas that can leave a white cast or build up quickly on the scalp.

 Yes, with some planning.
 Pin hair up during the workout to reduce sweat at the scalp.
 Use a travel-size dry shampoo immediately after to absorb moisture before it settles.
 Avoid putting hair down while it is still damp from sweat.